Putting Working Families First

 Improving Quality of Life

 Our laws should promote and safeguard Texans' health by increasing our options and insurance coverage, not limiting our personal decisions.
 "Texas has one of the most concerning maternal mortality rates in the country, estimated at 14.6 per 100,000 live births.
 For black women, it's even worse: 27.8 per 100,000."
 Far too long female African Americans are more likely to die from a pregnancy-related cause than others.
-We need to better track this metric for all women and add unconscious and explicit bias training to professionals caring for women of color.
-(Quote Source:
+We need to better track this metric and add unconscious and explicit bias training to professionals caring for all Texans, especially women of color.
+Healthcare is a right, not a privilege, and I will work hard to get Texans the medical care they deserve, including access to safe and legal abortion.

 Taking care of our community